Fear of Mice, Rats, Rodents: Musophobia, Murophobia, Suriphobia

 -Rats actually have their own laugh sound when tickled!
 They also make this noise when they are happy and play.

 -Rats are similar to us in many unexpected ways, including being vulnerable to peer-pressure!
-In experiments, brow rats disregarded their own personal experience to fit in and copy other rat’s behaviour, even to the point of eating unpalatable food!
+In experiments, brown rats disregarded their own personal experience to fit in and copy other rat’s

--Rats actually spend a lot of time cleaning and grooming themselves every day so are not as dirty as people might thing.
+-Rats actually spend a lot of time cleaning and grooming themselves every day so are not as dirty as people might think.

 -Rats survival skills are amazing and they can go longer than camels without drinking!

-If you would like to get over your fear of rodents CONTACT us and we will discuss your options in either a group therapy or one on one setting.
+If you would like to get over your fear of rodents CONTACT us and we will discuss your options in either group therapy or one on one setting.
 Either way, with Creature Courage you will get over your fear!
-We are so confident in what we do that we offer unlimite FREE top up therapy so you can feel your investment is secure.
-Don’t waste anymore time being afraid!
+Don’t waste any more time being afraid!